 For images shot with ISO speed range expansion set, noticeable noise may make it difficult to view image details in the trimming/ angle adjustment window, so using this function is not recommended.

-For a list of the trimming/angle adjustment window functions, refer to p.122.
+For a list of the trimming/angle adjustment window functions, see p.135.